 The natural show lasts about 30 minutes, with bats flying from island to island in a long column as the colors of the sky change.

 How to get to Labuan Bajo

-Getting to Labuan Bajo is now easier than ever: Labuan Bajo Airport – Komodo Airport – receives, as of this writing, direct flights from Jakarta (Soekarno Hatta) and Bali (Denpasar), taking approximately 2 hours and half, and 1 hour and 20 minutes, respectively.
+Getting to Labuan Bajo is now easier than ever: Labuan Bajo Airport – Komodo Airport – receives, as of this writing, direct flights from Jakarta (Soekarno Hatta) and Bali (Denpasar), taking approximately 2 hours and a half, and 1 hour and 20 minutes, respectively.

 Arriving at the airport, downtown Labuan Bajo is about a 20-minute drive away, and it is very easy to get taxis directly at the airport to take you to the hotel without prior reservation.

 Once in Labuan Bajo, you can stay in the center, where you can walk the streets and find many companies offering tours with different routes to see the beauties of Labuan Bajo and other parts of Flores Island.
-Tours can be part-time or full day, or even up to several days on a boat.
+Tours can be half-day or full-day, or even up to several days on a boat.

 When to visit Labuan Bajo and Komodo National Park

 The best time to visit Labuan Bajo, and Indonesia, is during the dry season from April to October.